 Anabolic steroids are also naturally produced in the body and have several functions.

-Some of these functions include the promotion of the growth of skeletal muscles (anabolic effects) and the development of secondary sex characteristics of male (androgenic effects) in both males and females.
+Some of these functions include the promotion of the growth of skeletal muscles (anabolic effects) and the development of secondary sex characteristics of males (androgenic effects) in both males and females.

 Steroids are used primarily to treat hypogonadism – a condition characterized by the inability of the testes to produce enough testosterone that can stimulate normal growth, development, and sexual functioning.